-Write operations are initiated by asserting R/W LOW and $\overline{LD}$ LOW at the rising edge of the positive input clock (K).
-The address presented to address inputs is stored in the write address register and the least significant bit of the address is presented to the burst counter.
+Write operations are initiated by asserting R/W LOW and LD LOW at the rising edge of the positive input clock (K).
+The address presented to address inputs is stored in the write address register and the least two significant bits of the address are presented to the burst counter.
 The burst counter increments the address in a linear fashion.
-On the following K clock rise the data presented to $D{[17:0]}$ is latched and stored into the 18-bit write data register, provided $BWS{[1:0]}$ are both asserted active.
-On the subsequent rising edge of the negative input clock (K) the information presented to $D{[17:0]}$ is also stored into the write data register, provided BWS[1:0] are both asserted active.
-The 36 bits of data are then written into the memory array at the specified location.
-Write accesses can be initiated on every rising edge of the positive input clock (K).
-This pipelines the data flow such that 18 bits of data can be transferred into the device on every rising edge of the input clocks (K and K).
+On the following K clock rise the data presented to $D{[17:0]}$ is latched and stored into the 18-bit write data register, provided $\overline{BWS}{[1:0]}$ are both asserted active.
+On the subsequent rising edge of the negative input clock ( $\overline{K}$ ) the information presented to D[17:0] is also stored into the write data register, provided $\overline{BWS}{[1:0]}$ are both asserted active.
+This process continues for one more cycle until four 18-bit words (a total of 72 bits) of data are stored in the SRAM.
+The 72 bits of data are then written into the memory array at the specified location.
+Therefore, Write accesses to the device can not be initiated on two consecutive K clock rises.
+The internal logic of the device ignores the second write request.
+Write accesses can be initiated on every other rising edge of the positive input clock (K).
+Doing so pipelines the data flow such that 18 bits of data can be transferred into the device on every rising edge of the input clocks (K and K).